FLEXIY0/Lotus-Smart-Markdown-Editor-for-Android/README.md

   - Room for database management
   - Coroutines for asynchronous programming

-## Integration with Groq
+## Groq Integration
-The Lotus application is integrated with Groq, allowing users to process text notes using a powerful text processor.
-Groq provides the ability to:
-- Automatically process text, including correcting grammatical errors and improving structure.
+The Lotus application is integrated with Groq, allowing users to utilize advanced artificial intelligence models for text generation and error correction.
+Groq provides the ability to automatically process text during text transcription, including correcting grammatical errors and improving structure using advanced artificial intelligence techniques.
-- Generate metadata based on the content of the note.
-- Support for multiple languages, including Russian and English.

 ## Installation
 1. Clone the repository: